Paulsenik/ryolith/README.md

 ## TODO

+- Use JSON for Serial-Protocol
-* add Min- & Max-Values for Processes
+- add Min- & Max-Values for Processes
-* Serial-Protocol for directly controlling a processes' Volume
+- Serial-Protocol for directly controlling a processes' Volume
-* Logger
+- Logger